nprapps/nprapps.github.com/_posts/2013-06-06-how-to-setup-a-developers-environment.markdown

 *Hi, [Juan Elosua](https://twitter.com/jjelosua) here, yesterday I joined NPR as a News App Developer within the Visuals team.
 After getting all set up with my new computer at NPR I have updated this post to reflect a change of python setup in our development environment.
 We will install and use a homebrewed version of python and not the system default python to get rid of some virtual environments issues.*

-*Updated April 18, 2016*

-*Hey, [David Eads](https://twitter.com/eads) coming at you.
-If you've used this guide before, check out the important note at the end of Chapter 2 about creating virtual environments with the correct Python version.*

-*Updated February 9, 2015*

-*Hi, [Livia Labate](https://twitter.com/livlab) here, [Knight-Mozilla Fellow](http://opennews.org/what/fellowships/) working with the Visuals team.
-These great instructions have been verified for OS X Yosemite and a few tips and clarifications added throughout.*

-*Updated June 12, 2014.*

-*Hey everyone, I'm [Tyler Fisher](https://twitter.com/tylrfishr), the Winter/Spring 2014 news apps intern.
-Today, I setup my work machine with OS X Mavericks and found some new wrinkles in the process, so I thought I would update this blog post to reflect the latest changes.
-[Shelly Tan](https://twitter.com/Tan_Shelly) and [Helga Salinas](https://twitter.com/helga_salinas) also contributed to this post.*
+*[David Eads](http://twitter.com/eads), [Livia Labate](http://twitter.com/livlab), [Tyler Fisher](http://twitter.com/tylrfishr), [Shelly Tan](http://twitter.com/Tan_Shelly) and [Helga Salinas](http://twitter.com/Helga_Salinas) have also conributed to this post.*

 I joined the News Apps team a week ago in their shiny new DC offices, and in-between eating awesome food and Tiny Desk concerts, we've been documenting the best way to get other journalists setup to build news apps like the pros.

-The following steps will help you convert your laptop to hacktop, assuming you're working on a new Mac with OS X 10.9, or Mavericks, installed.
+The following steps will help you convert your laptop to hacktop, assuming you're working on a new Mac with OS X 10.10, or El Capitan, installed.
 Each Mac operating system is a little different, so we're starting from scratch with the latest OS.

 ## Chapter 0: Prerequisites